ricsanfre/pi-cluster/documentation/monitoring.md

     ```
     kubectl create namespace monitoring
     ```
-- Step 3: Create values.yml for configuring VolumeClaimTemplates using longhorn and Grafana's admin password
+- Step 3: Create values.yml for configuring VolumeClaimTemplates using longhorn and Grafana's admin password and list of plugins to be installed

   ```yml
       alertmanager:
         alertmanagerSpec: